0

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Ruthven is generally considered to be a blue-collar town.
-40.18% of the Ruthven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ruthven is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ruthven is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Ruthven who work in office and administrative support (20.54%), food service (9.06%), and healthcare (8.76%).

 Setting & Lifestyle